irias/bolong/README.md

 # features

-- incremental and full backups
+- incremental and full backups. incremental backups based on timestamp + filesize (not contents). we store permissions, user/group and permissions.
-- can store data in aws s3 or local filesystem (possibly network storage).  cloud storage is nice: highly available, pay for use, off-site.  we clean up old files too
+- can store data in aws s3 or local filesystem (possibly network storage).  cloud storage is nice: highly available, pay for use, off-site.  we clean up old files too, so you won't keep paying more and more for cloud storage.
 - data is compressed, encrypted, authenticated
-- focus on performance: waiting for a restore can be troublesome
+- focus on performance: waiting for a restore can be troublesome. we can do streaming restore/backup from/to the cloud.  each backup creates a single data store, so (re)storing many small files is quick and doesn't suffer from high latency.

+# non-features

+- we don't do deduplication. quite a bit more complicated to implement. too much code for this tool.

 # example usage